d-o-m-i-n-i-k/re-identification-risk/README.md

 The re-identification risk is quantified with measures for the individual uniqueness in event logs.

 Based on the approach presented in:
 S. Nuñez von Voigt, S.A.
 Fahrenkrog-Petersen, D. Janssen, A. Koschmider, F. Tschorsch, F. Mannhardt, O. Landsiedel and M. Weidlich.
-Quantifying the Re-identification Risk\\of Event Logs for Process Mining.
-In ...
+Quantifying the Re-identification Risk of Event Logs for Process Mining.

 ## Installation
 ### Clone
-Clone this repo to your local machine using ...
+Clone this repo to your local machine using https://github.com/d-o-m-i-n-i-k/re-identification-risk.git
 ### Requirements
+- Python 3.5+
 - Folder in working directory with the source data.
 Named 'datasets' by default.
 - Folder where results will be written to.
 Named 'results' by default.